Why Central Banks Are Buying Record Gold in 2026: BRICS, De-Dollarisation & UK Impact

 Frequently Asked Questions

 Central banks are buying gold at record rates primarily to diversify away from the US dollar.
 After Western sanctions froze Russia's dollar reserves in 2022, many nations accelerated gold purchases as a sanctions-proof reserve asset.
-China, India, Poland, and Turkey are among the largest buyers.
+China, India, Poland and Kazakhstan are among the largest recent buyers.
 Gold provides neutral, portable wealth not controlled by any single nation.

 On 31 October 2025, BRICS launched a pilot currency called 'The Unit', pegged to 1 gram of gold and backed by a 40/60 mix of physical gold and BRICS national currencies.
 It is designed for international trade settlement between BRICS nations.
 The 17th BRICS Summit in Brazil (July 2025) agreed to build digital payment infrastructure to support it.

-Central bank buying creates a structural floor under gold prices, but short-term volatility can still occur (as seen in the January 2026 crash).
-The long-term outlook supported by central bank demand is positive.
-Major banks forecast gold at $4,500-$5,500 over 12 months.
-However, a stronger US dollar or reduced geopolitical tensions could act as headwinds.
+Central bank buying creates a steady base of demand under gold prices, but short-term volatility still occurs — gold corrected sharply in early 2026 and softened again through the spring.
+The long-term outlook supported by central bank demand remains positive; major banks forecast gold broadly in the $5,200-$6,300 range for end-2026.
+However, a stronger US dollar or easing geopolitical tensions could act as headwinds.

 The Bank of England holds approximately 310 tonnes of gold reserves but has not actively bought gold for many years.
 Most of the 400,000 gold bars stored in the Bank of England's vaults belong to other nations' central banks.
 The UK benefits indirectly from gold demand through London's role as the global gold trading hub via the LBMA.